Giovanni1085/academic-kickstart/content/post/StudentprojectideasAHSS.md

   image: ""
 ---

-Dear student, if you are enrolled at the University of Amsterdam or Amsterdam University College, and you would like to do a project/thesis/capstone with me, these are a few topics I or members of my team are interested into.
+Dear student, if you are enrolled at the University of Amsterdam or the Amsterdam University College, and you would like to do a project/thesis/capstone with me, these are a few topics I or members of my team are interested into.
 If you like one of them, or you would like to propose something else, please get in touch: <g.colavizza@uva.nl>.

 ## Crypto art